strapi/community-content/tutorials/GUIDELINES.md

  ✅ Run and test your code before pushing it to GitHub.

- ✅ Provide GitHub link to complete code examples and at leat two resources.
+ ✅ Provide a GitHub link to complete code examples and at least two resources.

+ ✅ Include links to other Strapi pages i.e docs, etc and highlight keywords in bold.

  We do not post articles that don't follow our guidelines.